chrisg2/snaptest-dotnet/docs/CreatingAndUpdatingSnapshots.md

 [Snapshot groups](SnapshotGroups.md) are a mechanism to store a group of snapshotted values in a single snapshot file.
 Each snapshotted value is identified by a unique key, known as the "snapshot group key".

-While the snapshotted values are stored in a single group file when using snapshot groups, a separate mismatched actual file is created for each snapshot comparison that fails.
-The mismatched actual file names include the snapshot group key identifying the snapshot within the group.
+While the snapshotted values are stored in a single group file when using snapshot groups, a separate mismatched actual file is created for each snapshot match operation that fails.
+The name of the mismatched actual file includes the snapshot group key identifying the snapshot within the group.

 For example, consider a situation where 2 snapshot matches are performed with the following settings:
 - Both snapshots use a `SnapshotName` of `MyShapshot`
 - The snapshots use `SnapshotGroupKey` values of `A` and `B` respectively

-The snapshot file `MySnapshot.txt` will contain a JSON representation of the expected values:
+The snapshot file `MySnapshot.txt` will contain a JSON representation of the expected values for both groups:

 ```json
 {